 |5.||Reptile Realm & Aquatics, 3 Two Ball Lonnen, Fenham, Newcastle upon Tyne, NE4 9RN.|

-Trading Standards Service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+Trading Standards Service, Directorate of Operations and Regulatory Services, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Phone: 0191 2116121